Sivakumar-K-143/teacher-portal/tests/test_student_flow.md

 - [ ] All standard subjects visible in dropdown.
 - [ ] Add a new subject via popup → Subject appears in dropdown next time.
+- [ ] Subject name auto-formats to capitalize first letter of each word.

 ---

 ## 4. Forgot Password Flow

 ### Positive
-- [ ] Click "Forgot password?", enter valid email → OTP sent (check console).
+- [ ] Click "Forgot password?", enter valid email → OTP sent (check console or email).
 - [ ] Enter correct OTP and new password (twice) → Password updated, can log in with new password.

 ### Negative